 7. Mindful of helping feed others.

-Saving 1/3 will also help use 10% less energy worldwide.
+Avoiding a third of food going to waste will also help use 10% less energy worldwide.
 That’s enough energy to power over 1 billion homes for a year!

 Talk about giving back to the community this Ramadan 😀